 Track 96 then followed Freestone Track for 700m or so, passing a picnic area, and moving back into the scrub.
 This section of track was overgrown as well but easy to navigate.
 A steep climb on a long narrow spur line brings you up to a ridge where the track swings to the west again to descend down back onto Freestone Track.

 From here, Track 96 follows Freestone Track itself to McKinnons Point.
 The road bash was easy but not particularly inspiring and I resolved to walk it fast.
 There were some great views down towards the creek and overlooking several escarpments with sheer walls rising from the river.

 Near McKinnons Point, Track 96 picks up the circuit loops towards Blue Pool and there are several options one can take.
-I went with the Peregrine Circuit and Fern Gully tracks to Blue Poole, both pleasant tracks that see plenty of use and are in good knick.
+I went with the Peregrine Circuit and Fern Gully tracks to Blue Pool, both pleasant tracks that see plenty of use and are in good knick.

 By mid day I had reached Blue Pool, had some lunch and got stuck into a book while waiting for my pick up and ride back home.